OSU-MR/SCC/README.md

 3. Clone the GitHub repository to your local workstation

 4. Open `brightness_correction_demo.ipynb` in Anaconda, VS Code, etc.
-   * go to the folder you just downloaded: `cd path_to_the_folder_you_just_downloaded`
+   * Navigate to the folder you just downloaded:  `cd path_to_the_folder_you_just_downloaded`
-   * run `jupyter notebook` in the terminal you open in 1
+   * Run `jupyter notebook` in the terminal you opened in step 1
    * Execute all cells in `brightness_correction_demo.ipynb`
   >   [!important]
-  >   Make sure the SCC environment is selected before executing the cells!
+  >   Ensure the SCC environment is selected before executing the cells!

 ## For installing the package content (optional)
-Go to the path of the SCC folder and run the following command:
+Navigate to the path of the SCC folder and run the following command:
 ```
 pip install -e
 ```